 4. Early Christian Church (6th Century)

 This 3-nave church, built with stones from the temples, demonstrates the site's transition from a pagan to a Christian place of worship.
+The reuse of materials from earlier structures highlights the continuous use of the sacred space over centuries.

 5. The Stoa with Portico